-Anti-wrinkle injections are the most popular and well known aesthetic treatment.
+Anti-wrinkle injections are the most popular and well-known aesthetic treatment and are ideal for treating fine lines and wrinkles and form part of a wider treatment plan which can address several other conditions.
 More often referred to by certain brand names, anti-wrinkle injections temporarily reduce or eliminate facial fine lines and wrinkles.
 The most commonly treated areas are frown lines, forehead creases, and crow’s feet near the eyes.

 Before administering anti-wrinkle injections patients will undergo a consultation with a doctor which will include a discussion regarding your aesthetic concerns and goals as well as a full review of your medical history.